michaelb/sniprun/README.md

 ##### REPL-like behavior is available for some languages

-Python, Julia, Lua, JavaScript & Typescript (via deno), Clojure, R, Mathematica, Sage, coming soon for many other interpreted (and compiled languages).
+Python, Julia, Lua, JavaScript & Typescript (via deno), Clojure, R, Mathematica, Sage, coming soon for many other interpreted (and compiled) languages.
 With [REPL-like behavior](https://michaelb.github.io/sniprun/sources/README.html#repl-like-behavior), you can run code dependent on previously executed code, just like in a REPL, from within your favorite editor.

 ![](ressources/visual_assets/760091.png)